 Eat and drink when you are able.
 Take advantage of the times you feel better to eat and drink.
 Eat small, frequent meals.
 Try dry, bland foods such as crackers or potatoes.
 Try eating any foods that appeal to you.
 See if you can tolerate nutritious smoothies with fruits or vegetables.

 Increase fluids during times of the day when you feel least nauseated.
 Seltzer, ginger ale, or other sparkling drinks may help.
 You can also try using low-dose ginger supplements or acupressure wrist bands to ease symptoms.

 Vitamin B6 (no more than 100 mg daily) has been shown to decrease nausea in early pregnancy.
 Ask your provider if this vitamin might help you.
 Another medicine called doxylamine (Unisom) has been shown to be very effective and safe when combined with Vitamin B6 for nausea in pregnancy.
 You can buy this medicine without a prescription.

 Morning sickness typically is mild, but persistent.
 It can begin between 4 and 8 weeks of pregnancy.
 It typically goes away by 16 to 18 weeks of pregnancy.
-Severe nausea and vomiting may start between 4 and 8 weeks of pregnancy and often goes away by weeks 14 to 16.
+Severe nausea and vomiting may also start between 4 and 8 weeks of pregnancy and often goes away by weeks 14 to 16.
 Some women will continue to have nausea and vomiting for their entire pregnancy.
 With proper identification of symptoms and careful follow-up, serious complications for the baby or mother are rare.

 Severe vomiting is harmful because it leads to dehydration and poor weight gain during pregnancy.
 Rarely, a woman may have bleeding in her esophagus or other serious problems from constant vomiting.